Hospital chaplain receives 16,000 paper cranes

 "In the beginning, I was supposed to come here in May but I canceled three times," he said.
 "Because of pandemic, riot and many things happened at the same time.
 But somehow I could come here in July.
 It was almost [a] miracle."

 Because a chaplain was so pivotal during the time his family spent at the hospital with his sick sister, Sekino said he always knew chaplaincy would be his work.
-His sister luckily recovered and he said the chaplain at that hospital meant a great deal to his family during a difficult time.
+His sister luckily recovered, and he said the chaplain at that hospital meant a great deal to his family during a difficult time.

 Here in Minneapolis, half way across the globe from his home, he felt moved to fold something into the dark COVID routine that had taken over most of the hospital.